Jordana Salma, PhD, MN, RN

 Announcements

-I am currently accepting graduate students with interests in social dimensions of aging, chronic disease management, and immigrant/racialized older adults' health.
-I am especially seeking masters students who wish to complete a thesis and doctoral students.
+I am not currently accepting doctoral students (next intake will be for Fall 2025).
+I am accepting master's students with interests in aging, chronic disease management, and immigrant/racialized older adults' health.
 Students will have the opportunity to work with interdisciplinary research teams on a diverse range of projects where they will be exposed to writing for publication, integrated-knowledge translation activities, community-based participatory research activities with diverse ethno-cultural and immigrant communities, and qualitative/mixed research methods.

 Featured Publications